Bond percolation does not simulate site percolation: Preliminary remarks

 Note that the hypergraph percolation in the sense of \cite{WZ} is more general than our full hypergraph percolation and is capable of modeling more phenomena.
-We may use our reduction

-So, simulating site percolation is equivalent to simulating full hyperedge percolation.
+Now we know that simulating site percolation is equivalent to simulating full hyperedge percolation.
 It is easy to see that bond percolation cannot simulate \emph{exactly} even a hyperedge of size $3$ with probability $0 < p < 1$, thus proving Fisher's remark.
-Indeed, a model of such a hyperedge would be some graph $G$ with bond percolation on it.